-- Not related (clearly not related)

-- Unlikely related (doubtfully related)
+Not related (clearly not related) Unlikely related (doubtfully related) Definitely related Possibly related (maybe related) Probably related (likely related)

-- Definitely related

-- Possibly related (maybe related)

-- Probably related (likely related)

-Item 4 - CCC only: Potential protocol violation or
+Item 4 - Potential protocol violation or deviation

-deviation

 Report 'unplanned excursions' from the protocol.
 Protocol 'violations' are generally defined as intentional acts in which the protocol was not followed and it potentially affects the patient.
-Protocol 'deviations' are generally defined as inadvertent acts in which the protocol was not followed, we 'wished' they had not been done, but the patient was not endangered.
+Protocol 'deviations' are generally defined as inadvertent acts in which the protocol was not followed, we 'wished' they had not been done, but patient safety was not compromised.
 The ROC data-entry forms are programmed to capture a number of potential protocol violations and deviations and to automatically trigger an Alert form.
 The site is expected to self-generate an Alert form to report violations or deviations that do not otherwise have an auto-generated Alert form or may not be listed below.